unparalleled-js/docs-1/recipe-ops.md

 ## Triggers

 ### New failed job trigger
-The **New failed job** trigger is able to monitor all active recipes, or  selected recipes, for failed jobs.
+The **New failed job** trigger is able to monitor all active recipes or selected recipes, for failed jobs.
 This is useful in ensuring that key recipes are monitored and corrective actions, including notifications, can be automated.

 When monitoring selected recipes, provide their [recipe IDs](#how-to-find-recipe-id).